 Inherited assets can come in many forms.
 The most obvious is simple cash.
 This can be money in a traditional checking or savings bank account, a certificate of deposit (CD), or a money market account.
 This type of inheritance is the easiest to work through from a procedural standpoint.

 You can also inherit investment accounts and retirement accounts such as IRAs, Roth IRAs, 401k accounts, perhaps pensions.
 The details of how to manage these are far more complex than simple cash accounts.

 Beyond that, you can inherit individual stocks and other specialized investments, which also carry their own set of decisions with consequences.

 You can inherit property.
 This can come in the form of real estate assets they owned and lived in, or rented out to someone else.
 It can also include other hard assets such as collectibles, cars, artwork, and other valuable items.
-Even a good-sized gun collection can be worth quite a bit of money.
+Even a good-sized gun collection can be worth quite a bit of cash.
 It adds up.

 You can inherit businesses, which again gets complicated very fast, and presents you with some challenging decisions we’ll get to later.